Maryland Medical Assistance

-How is the Family Planning Program related to the Primary Adult Care program or the Medical Assistance for Families program?
+How is the Family Planning Program related to the Medical Assistance for Families program?

-The Family Planning Program is a separate fee-for-service program with higher income limits than either the Primary Adult Care (PAC) or Medical Assistance for Families (MA4F) programs.
-PAC and MA4F provide healthcare for both men and women with incomes less than 116% FPL, including family planning services.
-In addition to family planning, MA4F and PAC cover primary care, pharmacy, mental health, substance abuse treatment, and ER facility charges.
-MA4F and PAC require enrollment in a Managed Care Organization (MCO).
+The Family Planning Program is a separate fee-for-service program with higher income limits than the Medical Assistance for Families (MA4F) programs.
+MA4F provides healthcare for both men and women with incomes less than 116% FPL, including family planning services.
+In addition to family planning, MA4F covers primary care, pharmacy, mental health, substance abuse treatment, and ER facility charges.
+MA4F requires enrollment in a Managed Care Organization (MCO).

 How do women apply for the Family Planning Program?

 Applications are available by calling toll free at 855-692-4993 or downloadable here.